Beauty Product Description Prompts for Skincare & Makeup

 FAQ

 • Are “clinically proven” claims safe?: Only with a real, citable study.
 Otherwise switch to “in a consumer study of N users” phrasing.
+For a health benefit the FTC expects randomized, controlled human testing, not a marketing survey.

 • Why does AI keep over-claiming?: It mirrors the over-claiming patterns in its training data.
-Add an explicit “banned word” list and the problem mostly disappears.
+Add an explicit banned-word list and the problem mostly disappears.

 Tags: #Prompt #E-commerce #Beauty #Skincare #Product description